M10 road (Zambia): Route

 The M10 is the main road through Sesheke Central.
 3 kilometres west of Sesheke, at a junction with the RD325 road, at the point where the Zambezi River stops being a national borderline and turns northwards, the M10 road crosses in a south-westerly direction as the Katima Mulilo Bridge (completed in 2004) to be on the western side of the Zambezi River, before meeting the Namibia (Katima Mulilo) Border Post.

 Just after crossing the Zambezi River, there is a road south into Namibia's Caprivi Strip, connecting to Namibia's B8 road (part of the Walvis Bay-Ndola-Lubumbashi Development Road) (the border on the Namibian side is named Wenela Border Post).
 The Katima Mulilo Bridge (completed in 2004), connecting Sesheke with the western side of the Zambezi River, completes a much-needed road link between Zambia and Namibia.

 As the main link between cities in Namibia like Walvis Bay and cities in Malawi, DR Congo, Tanzania and Zambia, the road is important for international trade and may be used frequently by motorists in either direction.

 The M10 between Kazungula and Sesheke is a road with a reputation of being in a very poor condition, with many motorists choosing to use different routes between Kazungula and Namibia (like commuting through Kasane and the northern area of the Chobe National Park, both in Botswana, to enter Namibia at Ngoma).

 From the Namibia Border, the M10 turns to the north-north-west and heads for 116 km to a point south of the town of Sioma.
 Just before Sioma is the Ngonye Falls, also known as the Sioma Falls, on the Zambezi River.
-The M10 road crosses back to the eastern side of the Zambezi River as the Sioma Bridge and continues north for 85 kilometres to the town of Senanga, which is near the southern point of the Barotse Floodplain.
+The M10 road crosses back to the eastern side of the Zambezi River as the Sioma Bridge and continues north for 85 kilometres, through the Lui Toll Plaza, to the town of Senanga, which is near the southern point of the Barotse Floodplain.
 It passes through the eastern suburbs.

-From Senanga, the M10 road goes north for 100 km, through the Lui Toll Plaza, to the town of Mongu, which is the capital of the Western Province and Barotseland.
+From Senanga, the M10 road goes north for 100 km to the town of Mongu, which is the capital of the Western Province and Barotseland.
 The M10 ends at an intersection with the M9 road from Lusaka at a roundabout in Mongu Central (adjacent to Barotse Shopping Mall).